-Self-identity is one of those things that you can spend a lifetime grasping at but never quite learn what it is that makes you you.
-To actually know yourself, really know yourself is a rare gift but when you reach a true state of self-awareness, it will be (we’d hope, anyway) fulfilling.
+Self identity is one of those things you can spend a lifetime grasping at and never quite learn what it is that makes you you.
+To actually know yourself, really know yourself is a rare gift but when you reach a true state of self-awareness, it will be (one hopes, anyway) fulfilling.
 A topic which drives Oregon native Lostboycrow’s latest cut, ‘Real Name’.

 Nostalgic in nature but focussed primarily in the present, ‘Real Name’ provides a portrait of the artist from his teen years to now.
 As a vehicle to project the notion that we all can make our lives what we want them to be: realise our wildest dreams or just merely enjoy the simplest of pleasures that life has to offer.
 It is a neat way to give meaning to the pop structure.
 Lostboycrow taps into a space that is mainly overlooked by the mainstream today – to find inspiration in the mundane and every day.